-Suction for the vacuum operated Gyro instruments is supplied by an engine driven (dry type) vacuum pump.
+Suction for the vacuum operated Gyro instruments with central air filter system is supplied by an engine driven (dry type) vacuum pump.

 A vacuum gauge is installed in the instrument panel to provide a constant indication of vacuum source.
 Suction is indicated on the gauge in inches of mercury; normal operating range is 4.8 to 5.1 inches.
 The system is controlled by one adjustable regulator, located under the instrument panel.
 After initial adjustment the regulator will require very little attention.